kylejlynch/UMRF/README.md

 * [weekly_to_excel.py](https://github.com/kylejlynch/UMRF/blob/master/weekly_to_excel.py) - Updates an Excel workbook every Monday with data from the previous week highlighting poor performance and values that crossed a certain threshold.
 The workbook (pictured below) contains a summary page containing weighted averages for each stat, as well as a page containing the overall average stats for all agents for comparison.
 Additionally, the workbook contains a separate tab for each individual agent  grouping the performance data by week to monitor performance over time.
 * [weekly_to_plots.py](https://github.com/kylejlynch/UMRF/blob/master/weekly_to_plots.py) - Updates various plots with along with a simple linear regression every Monday to give a quick glimpse at overall agent performance.
 * [top_perform.py](https://github.com/kylejlynch/UMRF/blob/master/top_perform.py) - Adds the top 3 agents with the best stats in 4 different categories for the previous day (updates daily) and the previous week (updates weekly) to the PythonAnywhere webpage.
 Utilizes jQuery script.
+* [agent_delete.py](https://github.com/kylejlynch/UMRF/blob/master/agent_delete.py) - Deletes supervisors and shift leads from the database to provide accurate averages for agents taking calls (not shown in flow diagram to avoid clutter).

 ### Database Initialization
 * [daily_init_file.py](https://github.com/kylejlynch/UMRF/blob/master/agent_daily_init_file.py) - Obtains daily data from backlogged eml files stored locally.
 Checks to ensure only contains one entry per date.